Sohou08/Hadoop-Spark/file_format/pratice_test/readme.md

-## Comparison file formats: Practical test
+## File formats comparison: Practical test

-After the quick review of file format comparison ([theorical comparison](https://github.com/Sohou08/Hadoop-Spark/tree/master/file_format)), it seems relevant to practice some principle embodied on the literature.
+After a brief review of file format comparison ([theorical comparison](https://github.com/Sohou08/Hadoop-Spark/tree/master/file_format)), it seems relevant to practice some principle embodied on the literature.
 Those tests will allow to check some statements made on the different types of formats (CSV, JSON, AVRO,ORC,...) through hive database, different types of data and specific request.

 ## Requirement Environment